vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: get_core_ptr(environment)

       Returns a ctypes.c_void_p pointing to the `Core*`-object that powers the environment.
+The core is created if the environment doesn't have one yet.

       Access to this function is provisional and might be removed if it is abused too much.